MadushanBopitiya/MT/README.md

 1. **Retrain**: run the training commands above to reproduce checkpoints from scratch.
 2. **Request archive**: trained checkpoints and full training logs can be requested by contacting the author.

-Alternatively, all reported results in the thesis are reproducible from the source code by following the SLURM submission scripts in `scripts/`.
+All reported results in the thesis are reproducible from the source code and the SLURM submission scripts (`run_phase2.sh`, `slurm_multitask.sh`) provided in this repository.

 ---